'It's The Stone Age Of Fossil Fuels': Coal Bankruptcy Tests Wyoming Town

 Ty Cordingly is one of the few who managed to land a new job.

 "I got some co-workers that had to go to Nevada, Montana, South Carolina, you know, Arizona," he said.
-"When there's not very many jobs, our entire community is based around the energy industry."
+"When there's not very many jobs — our entire community is based around the energy industry."

-Gillette isn't just losing people, it's losing money, too.
+Gillette isn't just losing people — it's losing money, too.
 Blackjewel owes the county $37 million — funds that support not only local services but state education.
 It's left local vendors unpaid.
 The company even owes the federal government more than $60 million.
 Cordingly thinks Wyoming relies too much on energy.

 "This isn't a story about one individual or one generation.
 The state has always just counted on us being the cash cow for the state of Wyoming and they didn't have to do any planning because the oil kept flowing and the trains kept rolling out with coal on it," he says.

 Over the past year, Campbell County produced the most tax revenue for the state: 15% of it.
-Oil and gas is certainly still flowing, but coal isn't having as much luck.
+Oil and gas are certainly still flowing, but coal isn't having as much luck.

 His ancestors homesteaded here four generations ago.
 Fortner is a staunch Republican who has mined coal for much of his life.
 He says President Trump has been the best shot coal has had, but it hasn't been enough.
-Production in the Powder River Basin has declined by a third in the past decade.
-Fortner says the area needs to adapt and quick.
+Production in the Powder River Basin has declined by one-third in the past decade.
+Fortner says the area needs to adapt, and quickly.

-"Otherwise, we're going to we're going to be sitting here looking at another ghost town," he said.
+"Otherwise, we're going to be sitting here looking at another ghost town," he said.

 Local leaders say Gillette is already taking steps to diversify its economy.
-While that's underway, Wyoming's Gov. Mark Gordon says there may be some tight financial years ahead.
+While that's underway, Wyoming Gov. Mark Gordon says there may be some tight financial years ahead.

 The future is still uncertain for Blackjewel's two mines.
-The former owner says it plans to buy them back, but would only keep them open for the short term.
+The former owner says it plans to buy them back but would only keep them open for the short term.